Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 If they're in bed with you:

 You don't have to pretend to be asleep.
 If you feel safe enough, you can say something like: "I can't sleep.
-My nervous system is still activated.
+I'm still too wound up.
 I'm going to [read/sit in the other room/take a walk].
-It's not about you—I just need to help my body calm down."
+It's not about you—I just need to help myself calm down."

 This can sometimes open the door to repair, even at 2 AM.
 Sometimes your partner is also awake, also activated, also wanting to find their way back.